JonatanS/konstru-manual/known_limitations.md

 ## Plugin

 ETABS supports the external plugins.
-Konstru Cloud is developed as plugin and can be reached within ETABS models.
+Konstru connects to ETABS as plugin and can be reached within ETABS models.

 ## Custom Profiles

-Custom sections in regular shapes \(I,C,W,Rectangular etc\) are supported.
+Custom sections in regular shapes \(I, C, W, Rectangular, etc\) are supported.
 Custom profiles can be created via Section Designer while Konstru download.
 The irregular shapes currently are not translated via Konstru.

 ## Grids